 Originally $30, on sale for $15-$20

-Shimmer swimwear is one of 2023’s biggest swim trends, making this bodycon swim skirt a no-brainer, style-wise.
+Shimmer swimwear is one of the year’s biggest swim trends, making this bodycon swim skirt a no-brainer, style-wise.
 This is another pick that goes over your bikini, so it’s better suited for lounging or wading.
 With that said, it’s a high-waist fit and is only a little bit shorter than most exercise skirts, so it offers some coverage.
 Its (recycled) polyamide and elastane material is totally suited for the water, and it’s nice and stretchy, so it’ll give you long-lasting comfort.

 - Shoppers say sizing is “perfect”

 - It works better as a cover-up, so if you’re looking for something more functional, this may not be the best choice